JustinLex/pythonricing/README.md

 ### Operations
 Everything is deployed with OCI containers and Kubernetes manifests, which can be run with podman.

+The Containerfile for the application (aka Dockerfile) can be found at `./Containerfile`.

+The Kubernetes manifest for deploying the application pods and database pods is at `./playfile.yaml`.

 ## OCI container image size
 It's a bit tricky to make small python container images, as there are a lot of runtime libraries needed.

-Using an python-alpine base image, the app image comes out at 65MB.
+Using a python-alpine base image, the app image comes out at 65MB.

 ## Testing app standalone